Black Eyed Peas taking a break, deny breaking up

-LOS ANGELES The Black Eyed Peas have denied rumours that they are breaking up but say they are taking a break from making music together for a while.
+LOS ANGELES The Black Eyed Peas have denied rumors that they are breaking up but say they are taking a break from making music together for a while.

 "We are not breaking up," band member Taboo told Reuters on Monday at a launch party for their video dance game, "The Black Eyed Peas Experience."